Prisoner of War of the Japanese 1942-1945

 The Nip doctor told the Nips that tomorrow a Yank plane would come over and drop some food to us and half an hour later they started to put POW with white cloth on the ground and on the roof of the other hut.

-Played Housy-Housy that Auberry Collins and Horn started, and won about 20 cigarettes
+Played Housy-Housy that Aubrey Collins and Horn WX9418 started, and won about 20 cigarettes

 Four months to go to Xmas and we are hoping that we are old members of the RSL by then.

-Lt Sanderson (not from the unit) said on parade that in case anything was dropped from the air that everyone was to stay away from it except 10 strong, reliable and honest men who were going to be detailed for it, and there was to be no scrounging.
+Lt Sanderson (not from 2/4th) said on parade that in case anything was dropped from the air that everyone was to stay away from it except 10 strong, reliable and honest men who were going to be detailed for it, and there was to be no scrounging.